 - Practice defensive programming:

 - 1. Check all return codes

 - 2. Check all function arguments (--pedantic --Wall)

+- 3. Initialize variables

+- 4. Use parenthesis to disambiguate arithmetic and reference statements

-- 3. Use layout to infer structure
+- 5. Use layout to infer structure

-- 4. Choose meaningful variable names
+- 6. Choose meaningful variable names

-- 5. Always initialize pointers to NULL

-- Build, run, and test your program incrementally as you go, this usually reduces the amount of code you have to examine when something does go belly-up (and it most likely will).
+- Build, run, and test your program incrementally as you go, this usually reduces the amount of code you have to examine when something does go pear-shaped (and it most likely will).

 - Code deleted is code debugged, or put another way less is often more in software engineering.

-- Learn and use the features of the language that help prevent bugs, e.g. in C use const variable declarations rather than the pre-processor's #define mechanism.

-- Think carefully about how shared data elements are read and written.
+- Learn and use the features of the language that help prevent bugs, e.g. in C use const variable declarations rather than the pre-processor's #define mechanism. - Think carefully about how shared data elements are read and written.
 All parallel programs are strong candidates to exhibit race conditions. - Make the program clear and correct, then make the program fast.
-This does not apply to the design of the algorithm but rather to the details of the implementation. - Days of debugging can save you hours of design and planning.
+This does not apply to the design of the algorithm but rather to the details of the implementation. - Don't discard your thinking just because it doesn't work at first, good code is re-written not written. - Days of debugging can save you hours of design and planning.